 SSA Reinecke has a BS in Criminal Justice and a MA in Criminology.
 SSA Reinecke spent 10 years with the Columbus, Ohio Police Department where he was assigned as a crime scene technician in the Detective Bureau.
 SSA Reinecke joined the FBI in 1986 and served as a field agent in Phoenix and Detroit where he was assigned to organized crime, bank robberies and drug investigations.
 In 1998 SSA Reinecke was promoted and transferred to the FBI Laboratory where he was assigned to the Evidence Response Team program.
 SSA Reinecke managed operational matters for the ERT program.
 SSA Reinecke retired from the FBI on 12/31/10 after 24 years of service.
 SSA Reinecke joined the staff at the BU School of Medicine, Department of Anatomy and Neurobiology in January, 2011. email@example.com

-Jonathan Bethard is an Instructor in the Department of Anatomy and Neurobiology.
+Jonathan Bethard is an Assistant Professor in the Department of Anatomy and Neurobiology.
 He is a biological anthropologist with research foci in forensic anthropology and bioarchaeology.
-Mr. Bethard received his B.A. and M.A. degrees in anthropology from The University of Tennessee and is currently a Ph.D. candidate in the department at UT.
-His scholarly pursuits include refining methods used for constructing the biological profile in forensic contexts, Andean bioarchaeology, stable isotope analysis, geometric morphometrics, and developing international study abroad programs.
-He is a member of DMORT-Region IV and has worked as an instructor for numerous courses in forensic anthropology with the International Criminal Investigative Training Assistance Program (ICITAP) in Bogotá, Colombia. email@example.com
+Dr. Bethard was trained at the University of Tennessee where he received in Ph.D. in 2013.
+His research interests in include refining methods used for constructing the biological profile in forensic contexts, Andean and Transylvanian bioarchaeology, stable isotope analysis, and geometric morphometrics.
+He is a member of DMORT-Region IV and has consulted as an instructor for numerous courses in forensic anthropology with the International Criminal Investigative Training Assistance Program (ICITAP) in Bogotá, Colombia and Algiers, Algeria. firstname.lastname@example.org

 Dr. Marks is an Associate Professor of Pathology at the University of Tennessee Medical Center and an Adjunct Associate Professor in our Forensic Anthropology program.
 He is a Board Certified Forensic Anthropologist and is the current Vice-President of the American Board of Forensic Anthropology.
 Dr. Marks will be teaching classes in skeletal biology, forensic anthropology and developing and supervising student research projects.
 His research interests include skeletal and dental biology and histology, bone trauma, soft tissue decomposition and bioarchaeology.